Date of Award:

 Serum LH concentrations reached peak concentrations (9.33 ± 5.5 ng/ml) by one hour following GnRH administration.
 This was significantly different from saline controls (p < 0.005).
 There was no relationship between LH peak and subsequent progesterone levels and pregnancy status.

 Serum progesterone levels increased as expected. from day o to day 16 in all animals.
 Animals treated with GnRH that became pregnant tended to have the highest progesterone levels beginning from day 4.
 Animals treated with GnRH that were non-pregnant at 40 to 47 days tended to have the lowest progesterone levels from days 4 through 10 but were high on day 16.
 Pregnant animals had higher progesterone levels than non-pregnant animals from days 4 to 16.
 These differences approached significance (0.25 > p < 0.10).
 These results support the contention that GnRH administration affects progesterone levels rut do not conclusively establish increased early progesterone levels as the mechanism for improved pregnancy rates.
 Other hormonal and functional factors may be involved.

 Callan, Robert Joseph, "Luteinizing Hormone an Progesterone Response to GnRH Administration at Insemination in Repeat-Breeder Holstein Cows" (1988).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4060.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .